esnet/sense-rm/README.md

 SENSE Network Resource Manager

-This is prototype doftware supporting the SENSE-RM API over an NSI network.
+This is prototype software supporting the SENSE-RM API over an NSI network.